siemens/OOASP/asp_interactive_configuration/DOC.md

 ## Multi-shot approach

-This approach intends to tackle the bottle neck issue of re-grounding rules multiple times after each change.
+This approach intends to tackle the bottleneck issue of re-grounding rules multiple times after each change.